HouriaNouhKhanjar/easy-rental/README.md

 - **Booking form section**: Display a form allows user to enter his personal information in addition to the rental information.
 ![booking form section](assets/images/responsive-viewer-booking-form.webp)

+*The validation conditions that apply to the input fields are the required condition, email validation, phonenummber validation, date validation, duration validation and that white spaces are not allowed in text fields.*

 #### Contact Supplier Page

 The Contact Supplier page displays the folwing sections: